kmarsyd/training.artemis.rds/_episodes/01-intro.md

 In the ‘Port’ field, you can leave it blank (default is 22).
 Then click ‘Quick connect’.
 You will be prompted about saving passwords, you can choose whether or not to do this.
-When you are looged on, you should see the following message printed in the top panel
+When you are logged on, you should see the following message printed in the top panel
 ~~~
 Status:    Directory listing of "/home/ict_hpctrain<N>" successful
 ~~~